stackhpc/terraform-aufn/README.md

     ssh lab@<lab-ip-address> -o PreferredAuthentications=password

-The default password is the id of the lab instance.
-As such, it is recommended that you run `passwd` immediately to change the default password.
+The default password is the UUID of the lab instance.

 ## Nested virtualisation